-South Africa's BRICS theme was: "BRICS and Africa: Partnership for Mutually Accelerated Growth, Sustainable Development, and Inclusive Multilateralism."
-BRICS is our partnership of emerging economies and developing countries that wish to play a role in world affairs, ensuring benefit to the global South.
-South Africa is encouraged by the growth and resilience of the New Development Bank (NDB) of BRICS and welcome the new members.
-The bank has assisted members to secure funding to address infrastructure needs, support the unblocking of regional value chains, and localisation of production capacity.
+South Africa is encouraged by the growth and resilience of BRICS's New Development Bank (NDB).
+The bank has assisted members to secure funding to address infrastructure needs, support the unblocking of regional value chains and localisation of production capacity.
 South Africa's partnership with BRICS has resulted in tangible benefits for the country in a wide range of sectors.
-Total trade with BRICS countries has increased from 487 billion rand in 2017 to 702 billion rand in 2021.
-The country has received funding of over five billion dollars from the NDB for key infrastructure projects in renewable energy, water and other sectors.

-The country's priorities for BRICS in 2023 year were to: develop a partnership towards an equitable just transition; transform education and skills development for the future; unlock opportunities through the AfCFTA; strengthen post pandemic economic recovery; and strengthen multilateralism.
+Total trade with BRICS countries has increased from R487-billion in 2017 to R702-billion in 2021.
+The country has received funding of over \$US5-billion from the NDB for key infrastructure projects in renewable energy, water and other sectors.
+The country's priorities for BRICS in 2023 were to: develop a partnership towards an equitable, just transition; transform education and skills development for the future; unlock opportunities through the AfCFTA; strengthen post-pandemic economic recovery; and strengthen multilateralism.

-BRICS countries support a strong multilateral system and reform of the UN Security Council.
-Our target this year is to ensure increased strengthening of BRICS, and the hosting of a successful Summit in August.
+BRICS countries support a strong multilateral system and reform of the UN Security Council (UNSC).